 While cities adapt to account for a two-thirds global population increase by 2050, they must continue to adopt smart solutions that reduce the collective impact of their prospering communities.
-Given that an estimated 60% of plastic marine debris comes from urban centers, these smart solutions must entail planning for the prevention, minimization and management of the plastic waste generated their growing populations.
+These solutions must entail planning for the prevention, minimization and management of plastic waste generated in urban populations.

 City of Oslo

 Together, the City of Oslo and its inhabitants will contribute to sustainable development that takes care of Oslo as a coastal city and protects its values for future generations by encouraging innovative and smart solutions that can be scaled up and further developed.